 We must constantly strive to accomplish our mission on an individual basis and as a team member of the department and let us do it in a manner that will bring credit to the police profession, our department, and our community.

-The St. Anthony Police Department has a total of 23 sworn officers and 3 full-time civilian staff and 1 part-time data entry clerk.
+The St. Anthony Police Department has a total of 20 sworn officers, 2 full-time civilian staff, and 1 full-time Community Service Officer.
 Additionally, the Department has 14 Reserve Officers.
-The Department also provides police services for the cities of Falcon Heights and Lauderdale on a contractual basis.
+The Department also provides police services for the city of Lauderdale on a contractual basis.